Ok, get comfortable, this is a long read!

 I’ve read a lot of profiles on OKC of women who claim to be polyamorous, bisexual or just looking for casual hookups.
 I must admit that all seems very exciting, but it the end, you have to wonder who is getting short-changed emotionally.
 I have no problems open dating or just casual, but finding someone to make long term plans with would be the ultimate goal of my search.
 I like having fun, but I'm not here just to rack up a list of play dates.

 You should know I a few executed tattoos, well, maybe more than a few.
 I hope you're not put off by them.
 No, I'm not a biker, a drug user, an ex-con, or rebel without a clue.
 I am an otherwise normal, mild-mannered kind of guy.
 Yes even nice "regular" people are getting tattoos these days.
 You could say it's my one crazy, or edgy thing since returning to single life.
 Kind of a way to break out of a lifetime of shyness.
 I see them as forms of art and expression.
 That said, they do not define who I am, they are not for everybody, I won't ask you to get one if you're not into them (hell, they hurt!) and I don't think people should get them to promote hate, or just to shock their loved ones.
 I guess my outlook is that if I can't be the artist, I can be the canvas.

 Very well, I admit it.
 The man of your dreams is out there.
 He's charming, witty, good looking and well groomed.
 He keeps himself in shape, smells really good and always knows how to dress.
 The downside is that he's gay......so what you're left with are guys like me!
 I am who I am and hopefully you can work with that.

-Just saw the video below the other night.
+I came across the video below the one night.
 It's strange, funny and kind of wonderful too: